 Romania.
 How many actual Romanians, really?

-One of the main problems is also the structure of this population: a lot of people growing older, fast.
+One of the main problems is also the structure of this population: many people are growing older fast.
 Business Magazin has even called it a “demographic timebomb” [ro, php].

 Which “future Romania”, to be exact?

-Now, in all this, I have kept a bright perspective: that Romania would keep its borders the following years.
+Now, in all this, I have kept a bright perspective: Romania would keep its borders in the following years.
 That also might be a difficult task, as Russia plans to federalize the Republic of Moldavia and one Moldavian political movement sustains a plan which incorporates into the future federalized state the Moldavian region of Romania and Bucovina (source [ro, html]).
 The disintegrating patterns of Moldavia also come from the inside [ro, html].

-Also, the Hungarian Parliament, aided by the Hungarian leaders from Romania, [ro, php] publicly and officially want more and more control over Transilvania, upon which there is the pressure to become an autonomous land (maybe the same way Transdnistria, a.k.a.
+Also, the Hungarian Parliament, aided by the Hungarian leaders from Romania, [ro, php] publicly and officially wanted more and more control over Transilvania, upon which there is the pressure to become an autonomous land (maybe the same way Transdnistria, a.k.a.
 Pridnestrovian Moldavian Republic [en, wiki] has become a de-facto state since gaining its “autonomous statute”).